Vegan White Chocolate Pistachio Tart

 INGREDIENTS FOR THE FILLING:

 - Vegan white chocolate: As well as adding flavour and sweetness, the white chocolate acts as the setting agent for this tart.
 This means that there is no need to use coconut oil, which is often used to set vegan tarts.
+You could also make homemade vegan white chocolate.

 - Raw pistachios: As well as adding a deliciously fragrant flavour, pistachios help to create a smooth finish to the tart, as well as giving it the most incredibly bright green colour.